Duffle Bag Boy: Remix versions

 The official remix features rappers Birdman, Juelz Santana and a new verse from Lil Wayne (who only sang the song's chorus in the original version).
 At the 2007 BET Hip Hop Awards, Playaz Circle and Lil Wayne performed the song with a new guest verse from fellow rapper and DTP label-boss Ludacris.

 Miami-based rapper Lil' Brianna, released a freestyle over the song's instrumental for her 2007 mixtape, Princess of Miami.
 UK rapper Kano, released a freestyle over the song's instrumental for his MC No. 1 mixtape.
 Other remixes include the Travis Barker and Sean P remixes.
 American rappers Rick Ross and Young Jeezy also have their own respective remixes.

-In other media

-The song was used by American comedian/actor Chris Rock as the music he exited the stage to on his 2008 "No Apologies" tour, as well as his entrance theme song to his show "Kill the Messenger".

-Canadian rapper/singer Drake uses Lil Wayne's lyrics of "Duffle Bag Boy" for his song "Underground Kings" from his second studio album Take Care.